DiUS/pactjs0/README.md

 This is a PoC Pact Javascript implementation.

 Currently it is a bare-bones implementation that can verify a provider's response.

+__*NOTE: This is being supersede by a work in progress at https://github.com/DiUS/pact-js-provider*__

 Install
 -------